How to Model JSON Representation Format

 Conclusion

-In this post, we will learn how to model JSON representation.
-In the next step, we will learn how to choose different HTTP status code to return from REST API.
+In this post, we have learned how to model JSON representation.
+In the next step, we will learn how to choose different HTTP status codes to return from the REST API.

 Comments